kej58/INFO5940-Chatbot-final/mental_health_results.md

 - Did not address accessibility or applicability of these interventions in real-world care settings
 - Lacks discussion of side effects or individual variability

+# Comparative Prompts
-## Prompt 6: With Comparing Approaches
+## Prompt 6: Comparing Approaches

 ### Prompt:
 How do cognitive-behavioral therapy (CBT) approaches to anxiety management compare with mindfulness-based interventions in terms of effectiveness, time to see benefits, and long-term outcomes?